marsborox/EcostratRefactor/ReadMe.txt

 Fixed text for add display time

 GameManager

+Events
+we created EventHandler that will Invoke events and other stuff will subscribe to them,
-	-Separate Timer/TimeControl - , moved all time relateed variables to TimeController -Update-	 News relocated into news class, Update and ChangeStats must be separated into methods doing only one resource/playerStat enum PlayerStat - rework this, probably instances of PlayerStat inheriting classes playerGameObject? illegality and followerIncome is the same
+	-Separate Timer/TimeControl - , moved all time relateed variables to TimeController

-		we can use one method for all slider display - can go to UI
+	-Update	- News relocated into news class, methods that add time to counter if treshold full do method - we are using the generic one and it will invoke events, NEXT TIME SUBSCRIBE

 	- Spawner - UI display of spawned text Methods used to Spawner class
 		- Moved stuff to spawner class which should be there, shortened GetPointOnTerrain method
+		-

-top buttons - 	 made into toggle group, made own class for SpeedButtons,
+top buttons - 	 made into toggle group, made own class for SpeedButtons,-must redo this
 		 assigned per interface w implemented InitiateButton method

 Singleton 	- we have Singleton<T> class and SingletonPresistent<T> class (second inherits from first)
-		-implemented on MySceneManager(Perma),
+		- implemented on MySceneManager(Perma),
 		- SoundManager(Perma), RadioSoundManager,  TimeController,
 		- (UI) News, UpgradesDescriptionPanel, UpgradesWindow, EventWindow, GameManager,
 		- Some Singletons are now prefabs

+Interfaces	- we have Interface for button initiation - does not have to be motherClass
+		- its our standard InitiateButton, with playSound bonus

 To Do: